-NASTF Education Committee Project: Building a Road to GREAT Technicians - Join the Education Committee or follow this project in the meeting minutes on the NASTF Education Committee webpage.
+NASTF Education Team Project: Building a Road to GREAT Technicians - Join the Education Team or follow this project in the meeting minutes on the NASTF Education Team webpage.

 ROAD TO GREAT TECHNICIANS NEEDS INDUSTRY BUY-IN

 “Building the Road to GREAT Technicians” was the featured topic of the National Automotive Service Task Force (NASTF) Spring 2016 General Meeting, Wednesday, March 2, 2016 in Overland Park, Kansas.
 “The automotive service industry has been very good to me, but I won’t recommend it to my daughters for their career,” said Kevin FitzPatrick, President of Autologic Diagnostics.
 “And it’s not because of the pay scale.
 It’s because it’s disorganized and doesn’t take advantage of the most talented kids that come to us.”

 On this topic Rob Morrell, Training Director for WORLDPAC moderated a series of presentations from experts including:

 - Bob Augustine, Training Director, Christian Brothers Automotive